denglend/decode345/docs/part2.md

  - **Sync2** - The second byte is very similar, but ends in a high-low (0xFE).
 So perhaps the second byte actually encodes something, or perhaps the high-low is just an indicator that the payload is to follow.
 In either case, I ignore the contents of Sync and Sync2 in the code, instead opting to check for a stream of 64 bits as an indication of data.
 If I were more enterprising, I would have used the sync bits to detect the clock frequency instead of hardcoding it.
 But the decoding worked just fine without that extra step, so I didn't bother.
  - **Device ID** - The next three bytes encode the ID of the sensor.
 The Device IDs don't seem to be completely random: all of mine have 08 as the first nibble, with the remaining 2.5 bytes looking pretty random.
 Perhaps the device type is encoded as well?
 Or perhaps it's just a sequential ID counter and all my devices were produced around the same time.
 I don't have any other types of devices (motion sensors, etc.) or devices purchased at different time to check.
  - **Status** - Following the Device ID is a single status byte, which indicates the state of the sensor as well as the reason for the transmission.
  - **CRC** - Finally, the last two bytes are a CRC.
-I assumed they were a CRC because they were consistent between all transmisisons that had six identical previous bytes, but their content seemed unpredictable otherwise.
+I assumed they were a CRC because they were consistent between all transmissions that were otherwise identical (i.e. in the six bytes prior to the CRC), but their content seemed unpredictable otherwise.

 #### Status states
 The status bits indicate the state of the different subsensors as well as whether the transmission was caused by a change in state or is just a periodic transmission.